-the GMCR share offer has now raised £137,000, which is brilliant news.
+The GMCR share offer has now raised £137,000, which is brilliant news.
 They are now just £3,000 short of their minimum target.
 However, to be able to install panels on Fiddlers Lane, they need to raise another £49,000.
-The closing date for the share issue has now been moved to the 7th June.
+The closing date for the share issue has been moved to the 7th July.
 Please spread the word far and wide.
 To join the share issue, visit GMCR’s crowdfunder site:

 The GMCR share issue is currently up to £62,650, which is great news.
 However, we are still hoping to raise £186,000 by the 30th June, so we need to raise more to make sure all of the sites get solar installations.
 Please send out information to everyone you know.
 Thanks to everyone who has taken part so far!